Necromancer

 - frozen winter lake reflecting

-mountains capped with snow-
+mountains capped with snow -

-and I slowed, confused,
+and I slowed,

-leaned closer to peer,
+leaned closer

-when you drew the curtain,
+when you drew the shades,

 capped your bottle,